RuthMcilwaine/ToyBlockFactory/README.md

 ## Break down into end to end tests

 E2E is testing the application's workflow from beginning to end.
-It aims to replicate user scenarios so that the system can be validated for integration and data integrity and to ensure that it behaves as expected.
+It aims to replicate user scenarios so that the system can be validated for integration and data integrity.

+Integration testing combines individual units and tests the interaction between them, to expose any faults that might exist.

+Unit tests are the smallest testable part of the application, and are used to ensure that the individual units are behaving as expected.

 ![test-pyramid](https://github.com/RuthMcilwaine/ToyBlockFactory/blob/master/docs/test-pyramid.png)

-### Example:
+### Example of Integration:
 ```
  @Test
     void orderIsSetAndInvoiceIsDisplayed() {